soapsfrw/ScreenTextFinder/README.md

 # Disclaimer

-ScreenTextFinder and my payload extension are both extremely powerful over all Windows machines but it's extremely prohibited to do it on an actual victim, my creations are only meant for studying purposes and testing purposes, not ruining someone's day or week
+ScreenTextFinder and my payload extension are both extremely powerful over all Windows machines but it's extremely prohibited to do it on an actual victim, my creations are only meant for studying purposes and testing purposes, not ruining someone's day (or week =) )

-# Have fun!
+## Have fun!!